pflarue/ardop/docs/Host_Interface_Commands.md

 #### TWOTONETEST

-Transmits a pair of tones at the normal leader amplitude.
+Transmits pair of tones at the normal leader amplitude for five seconds.
 May be used in adjusting drive level to the radio.

 - Mode: ANY
 - Arguments: None